Jind Kaur: Reunion and final years

 On the morning of 1 August 1863 Maharani Jind Kaur died peacefully in her sleep in Abingdon House, Kensington.
+Her dying wish was: "Do not let my bones rot in this inhospitable country.
+Take me back to India".
 Cremation was illegal in Great Britain before 1885 and Duleep Singh was refused permission to take his mother's body to the Punjab, so it was kept for a while in the Dissenters' Chapel in Kensal Green Cemetery.
 In the spring of 1864 the Maharaja obtained permission to take the body to Bombay in India, where it was cremated, and he erected a small samadhi in memory of his mother on the Panchavati side of the Godavari River.
 Jind Kaur's wishes to be cremated in Lahore had been denied by British authorities.
+Her ashes were scattered in the Ganges river at Haridwar.
 The memorial in Bombay was maintained by the Kapurthala State authorities until 1924, when Princess Bamba Sutherland moved her remains and the memorial to the Samadhi of Ranjit Singh in Lahore.
 In 1997, a marble headstone with her name was uncovered during restorations at the Dissenters' Chapel in Kensal Green and in 2009 a memorial to the Maharani was installed at the site.

+Legacy

+The samadhi of Jind Kaur was located in Lahore near the samadhis of her husband, Ranjit Singh.
+However, her samadhi has since been demolished and replaced with a recent construction.
+A photograph of Jind Kaur was taken by John McCosh but is now lost.

 Popular media

-A photograph of Jind Kaur was taken by John McCosh but is now lost.

 In 2010, The Rebel Queen, a docudrama short was released by Michael Singh and starred Indian actress Diana Pinto as the Maharani.
 In January 2020, Chitra Banerjee Divakaruni released The Last Queen a book inspired of her life.
 She is also a major character in George MacDonald Fraser's comic historical novel Flashman and the Mountain of Light.

 Maharani Jind Kaur is also portrayed in The Black Prince by Shabana Azmi.